Glasteriano/Object-oriented-programming-OOP/README.md

   - It's a class that you cannot instantiate directly, only who inherits it.
 This type of class act like a blueprint for their heirs giving some methods that they might have to work properly.
   - In the file I used it in a "Bank Account" example.
 As every type of account has its own way of withdrawal, that method would be abstract and the heirs would set it in a proper way.

+### Polymorphism

+  - When two or more functions/methods have the same name but perform different things we call it polymorphism.
+In Python there is only one type of polymorphism, the overriding one, that means in different or even in the same class method/function when they have the same name we will only be able to call the last method.
+That can also happens in inheritance when subclasses override a method of a Superclass, not being able to call that Superclass method unless it uses the super() function.
+  - In the file I created a abstract method that its heirs override for their own purpose just to notice the difference between them.
+It's not that complex, it is to observe the polymorphism in action.